zsh-users/zsh-syntax-highlighting/docs/highlighters.md

           _zsh_highlight_add_highlight 0 $#BUFFER acme:aurora
         }

+  If you need to test which options the user has set, test `zsyh_user_options` with a sensible default if the option is not present in supported zsh versions.
+For example:

+        [[ ${zsyh_user_options[ignoreclosebraces]:-off} == on ]]

+  The option name must be all lowercase with no underscores and not an alias.

 * Name your own functions and global variables `_zsh_highlight_acme_*`.

     - In zsh-syntax-highlighting 0.4.0 and earlier, the entrypoints